PhotoVision/PhotoVision.github.io/_pv-markup/philosophy.md

 <div class="panel" markdown="1">
 > ## We get it—film can be tricky
-That's why we're here to help!
+That's why we're here to help.
 We've been there, behind the camera and in the darkroom.
 In fact, our team combined has *388 years* of film lab experience.
 {:.left-column }

 > ## Communication is our jam!
 Have a question?
 Miss your vision?
 Don’t know how to use a meter?
 Call us.
-We've been in your shoes and we're excited to help!
+We've been in your shoes and we're excited to help.
 {:.left-column }

 > ## Customer care is our specialty